David Azizi: “You have to know how to manage your law practice”

 David Azizi is a highly successful personal injury attorney in Los Angeles.
-After graduating summa cum lade from UCLA and Southwestern University of Law, he started Azizi Law Firm in 1998 and he has had a 98% success rate through the years while landing several multi-million dollar settlements for his clients.
+After graduating summa cum lade from UCLA and Southwestern University of Law, Azizi became a lawyer in Southern California in 1998.
+He started Azizi Law Firm in 2010 and has had a 98% success rate through the years while landing several multi-million dollar settlements for his clients.
 The organization “Super Lawyers” has selected Azizi as one of LA’s top lawyers six times, while Avvo recently gave Azizi Law Firm a “superb” rating and expertise.com named Azizi to its “Top 25 Injury Lawyers in LA” list.

 Thank you so much for joining us!
 Our readers would love to get to know you a bit more.
 What is the “backstory” that brought you to this particular career path in Law?

-My back story is kind of multi-fold.
-Being an immigrant from Iran, there are lawyers there, but it’s not like you have a lot of rights there.
+My back story is kind of multifold.
+Being an immigrant from Iran, there are lawyers there, but it’s not like you have a lot of rights.
 It’s not like here in the U.S. where you have freedom of speech and freedom of religion.
 Coming from that Iranian background to a country where you have all of these freedoms to express yourself, I got drawn to law in that aspect.

 Another reason, and this is a silly reason, but I used to argue with my mom and question everything.
 She was like, ”When you grow up, you are going to drive your wife crazy and everyone else around you crazy with this arguing, so you might as well become a lawyer so that you can get some of this arguing out of your system at work.”